ibm-cloud-docs/assistant/beta.md

 - Try out the new system entities.
 The number-based system entities have been revised to be better able to recognize date, time, and number mentions.
 See [New system entities](/docs/services/assistant?topic=assistant-beta-system-entities) for more information.

 - Add webhooks to dialog nodes so you can make programmatic calls out to external applications as part of the conversational flow.
-See [Adding a webhook callout to a dialog node](/docs/services/assistant?topic=assistant-dialog-webhooks)
+See [Adding a webhook callout to a dialog node](/docs/services/assistant?topic=assistant-dialog-webhooks).

+- Add your assistant as a Zendesk Chat agent.
+See [Integrating with Zendesk Chat](/docs/services/assistant?topic=assistant-deploy-zendesk).